-- Beryllium is a naturally occurring critical material and the fourth element in the periodic table.
-It is used in a variety of highly-innovative industry sectors such as the automotive, aerospace, consumer electronics electrical engineering and medical equipment sectors.
+- Beryllium (Chemical symbol Be – fourth element of the Periodic table) is a naturally occurring critical material which is used in a variety of highly-innovative industry sectors such as the automotive, aerospace, defence, consumer electronics, electrical engineering and medical equipment sectors.

 - Beryllium metal is highly transparent to X-rays making it essential for X-Ray and CT Scan medical systems.

 - Beryllium is also essential to produce and recycle magnesium and aluminium (Mg & AlMg) alloys.

 - Most of the processing of beryl and bertrandite is in the US (90%), balance in China.